kni-mini/mini-tv/db/README.md

 ### Unique Constraints with Soft Deletes

-Unique constraints (like event names, group names, announcement names, poster names, and student club names/short names) are implemented as partial unique indexes that only consider non-deleted records.
+Unique constraints (like event names, group names, announcement names, poster names, and organization names/short names) are implemented as partial unique indexes that only consider non-deleted records.
 This means:

 1. You cannot have two active (non-deleted) records with the same name
 2. You can have multiple deleted records with the same name